 The Central Plains of the United States aren’t necessarily known for having a rich German culture.
-In fact, when you think of Oklahoma you likely think of cowboy and Native American culture instead.
-But a small, family-owned German restaurant in Oklahoma City is as about as authentic as anything you’ll find in southern Germany.
+In fact, when you think of Oklahoma you likely think of cowboy and Native American culture instead – both things Oklahoma is known for.
+But a small, family-owned German restaurant in the Oklahoma City metro is as about as authentic as anything you’ll find in southern Germany.

 Royal Bavaria is both a German restaurant and a laid back beer garden.

 A Beer Garden and German Restaurant in Oklahoma City